edwardmccormick/edwardmccormick/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=edwardmccormick" alt="edwardmccormick" /></a> </p>

 - 🌱 I've got a list and it's quite long and distinguished: Python and Django, C# and .Net/asp.net, PHP and Laravel, and a little Node.js for good measure.
-I'm also spinning up on Docker/Jenkins/Azure/AWS - slowly but surely it's all coming together!
-Probably Tailwind, too, to finally escape my beloved Bootstrap.
-Eventually, React and Angular, as well.
+I'm also spinning up on DEVOPS/Docker/AWS - slowly but surely it's all coming together!

 <!-- - 👯 I’m looking to collaborate on - Pretty much anything?
 I'm looking to grow my portfolio, and I can help you with either full stack, front- or back-end concerns.
 If you want to go 'full-stack' (or need some help building out your full-stack app) shoot me an email and let's work on something.
 -->